Chekinm/Chekinm/README.md

 # Hi, I'm Mikhail!
 ### I'm from Israel.

-I’m currently learning python, javasctipt with all that fancy framworks.
+I’m currently learning python, javasctipt and all that fancy frameworks.

 ### Connect with me:
 <p align="left">